 Furthermore, a conception of science as broad as this actually harms science as it makes it too easy for things that are not science to be seen as science.
 There have to be limitations.

 But the biggest issue is that it really is Sam Harris who is playing word games.
 You ask the average person "what is science" and they're not going to say it's just any general inquiry of any sort.
 ABM claims that Harris is writing for the public audience, but then later he claims that we should be able to call science something that is not what is usually accepted as science by the general public.
-This is not fair.
+This is entirely misleading.

-So it's not too hard to see how Harris has basically tricked people into buying his book, then, by putting catchy words like "science" on the front cover.
+It's not too hard to see how Harris has basically tricked people into buying his book, then, by putting catchy words like "science" on the front cover.
 People trust scientists as authorities (most of the time, at least), and I am arguing that Harris knows this and intentionally advertised his book this way.
 It's the exact same thing that is happening when ads say "Science has PROVEN this drug works!" or "According to scientists, X is better than Y!"
 And people fall for it.

 Topic 2: Sam Harris as an individual